exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 Routing is based on your current Tau (\\(\tau\\)) and Phi (\\(\varphi\\)) numbers.

-Make sure to use the <span id="rsc-sidebar">calculators and simulators</span> for optimal graduation, student, star, and theory options.
+Make sure to use the <a href="javascript:void(0)" id="rsc-sidebar">calculators and simulators</a> for optimal graduation, student, star, and theory options.

 ### Push F(t) with 3R9 swapping